Roasted Eggplant with Mediterranean Salsa

 - Toss together the olives, peppers, onion, and capers; then stir in the 2 tablespoons of balsamic vinegar and 2 tablespoons of olive oil.

-- Season with Aleppo Pepper, fresh-ground black pepper (and salt if desired, although the olives have quite a bit of salt.)
+- Season with Aleppo Pepper (affiliate link), fresh-ground black pepper (and salt if desired, although the olives have quite a bit of salt.)

 - Arrange several slices of eggplant on each plant and top with a generous amount of the Mediterranean Salsa.